 Having my mind wrapped up in Canadian history to this extent got me thinking, what about a game?
 I had created a few games for my kids when they were younger (such as SHAPE UP!) and they were tremendously successful.
 Long story short, I created a game that I call "FREE TRADE" and we used it a number of times to review facts about Canada.
 We also took it to a family reunion and played the game numerous times with the whole family (children and adults), and then tweaked it a bit more.
 It was a rousing success with everyone!!
 If anyone knows a publisher who might be interested in this, please have them contact me!

 Now my kids were too old for what I was writing and I needed something more immediate for them, so I started on another Canadian history project based on reading (living books) through Canadian history, which I thought would be faster to produce.
 I spent several months collecting used books (primarily the Great Stories of Canada series) and organizing them into chronological/topical order.
 The lesson plans I prepared for each as I read them to the kids included activity assignments designed to reinforce the important aspects of those stories together with extensive vocabulary lists.
 See a sample lesson about Pierre Esprit Radisson here (front) (back).
 Recently a customer commented that she could tell I had been a Weaver user from the lesson plans and felt right at home using them!
 The first of two parts (about 30 books each) is finished and the second is still in the early stages of production.
 Check here for the RICH, Year 1 book list and here for the tentative book list for RICH, Year 2.
 If you are interested, Readings in Canadian History, Year 1 can be purchased now from my store.
+2017 Update: We are no longer homeschooling and we had to downsize to move, so we sold all our books!
+I'm sad to say that there will not be a RICH2.
+However, if you purchase RICH1 I will include the lessons I had already written for RICH2 when I send it to you.
+That's about seven or eight lessons!

 I think the most universally useful tool I have created is the Millennium Time Line System which I created for my children when they began studying history and needed a place to plot events.
 I realized that things are going on all the time in different locations, in different realms of study--and no one combination of categories would be perfect for everyone.
 One family might wish for greater or lesser detail in plotting events according to a geographical scheme, choosing to use the continents or instead using particular nations.
 Another might choose to plot events based on mental realms of study like music or scientific developments, or instead choose to use physical realms as in the rise of wars or the development of transportation.
 Depending on the purposes of its study, a family might prefer to plot a combination of geographical and thematic categories.
 We, for example, wanted to plot Canadian historical events divided between three general locations (North America, Europe, and non-Europe) as well as events in the general categories of Bible/Church history, Art/Science history, and Intellectual history--and anything that did not fit somewhere in there was plotted under "General."